Create a Yates account today!

 German Wasp (Vespula germanica)

-New Zealand has a relatively small number of native wasp species; usually black or dark-coloured, they're solitary and hunt insects for food.
-Although they sting when provoked, they aren't known to cause any problems to the environment.
-Unfortunately, there are also four accidentally-introduced pest wasp species that are seriously destructive, and detrimental to the areas they invade.
+New Zealand has a small number of native wasp species; usually black or dark-coloured, they're solitary and hunt insects for food.
+Although they sting when provoked, they don't cause any problems to the environment...so we won't focus on them here.

-Introduced wasps are known to kill and eat an enormous volume of insects every year, so they've evolved into a serious threat to native ecosystems wherever they have established themselves.
-Wasps aren't just a problem for their prey insects; they hog the insects and honeydew that native birds, skinks and geckos need to survive.
-Wasps are devastating to Monarch butterflies: their caterpillars are a tempting source of “protein” that wasps use to feed their young, so it's good to protect them by eliminating wasp nests.
+Introduced wasps are known to kill and eat an enormous volume of insects every year, so they've evolved into a serious threat to native ecosystems throughout the country.
+Wasps aren't just a problem for their prey insects; they also hog the insects and honeydew that native birds, skinks and geckos need to survive.

-There are two ground-nesting species that are the main offenders in harming ecosystems.
+There are two ground-nesting species that are the main offenders for harm to native ecosystems.
 These are German Wasps (Vespula germanica) and Common Wasps (Vespula vulgaris).
-These social wasps are very aggressive species and can be quite dangerous when their numbers get high.
+These social wasp species are very aggressive - they can be quite dangerous when their numbers are high.

 Worker wasps are 12–15mm long (queens and males are 20mm long, but it's very rare that you'll see them).

-Both Vespula species look similar, being very bright yellow and black, with their abdomen lined with yellow and black banding with distinct black triangular markings at the top of each band.
-They have a pair of black antennae, 3 pairs of yellow legs and 2 pairs of transparent wings on their back.
-There is a visible difference: German wasps have separate black dots in between the black rings on the abdomen.
-Common wasps have black dots merged into the black rings, they aren't separate.
+Both Vespula species look similar, being very bright yellow and black.
+Both have their abdomen lined with yellow and black banding, with distinct black triangular markings at the top of each band.
+They both have a pair of black antennae, 3 pairs of yellow legs and 2 pairs of transparent wings on their back.

 The other two problematic species are Asian Paper Wasps (Polistes chinensis) (see image below) and Australian Paper Wasps (Polistes humilis humilis).
 They aren't as troublesome as the Vespula wasps above, but they're just as annoying around your house and outdoor areas!
 Paper wasps hang their small nests from branches or buildings (they prefer nesting under overhangs or eaves).

-Paper wasps are generally about 10–15mm in length and longer and narrower-looking than Vespula wasps; they're also noticeably less aggressive.
+Paper wasps are generally about 10–15mm in length and longer and narrower-looking than Vespula wasps; they're also less aggressive.
 Asian Paper Wasps have yellow antennae, with less yellow banding and more prominent black banding than Vespula wasps.

 Most German and common wasp nests are located underground, or in rockeries, tree stumps, and man-made structures like wall cavities and roof voids.
 Nests are made of chewed wood fibre, giving the appearance of grey (German wasps) or muddy brown (common wasps) paper mâché.
 Nests range in size from 15cm, to up to 5m in diameter!
 Large nests can contain many thousands of wasps.
 This is why it's important to control nests early, to prevent wasp populations from getting out of control.